514-labs/moose/README.md

 [Moose](https://www.getmoose.dev/) is an open-source data engineering framework designed to drastically accellerate AI-enabled software developers, as you prototype and scale data-intensive features and applications.

-To learn more and/or get started using Moose, check out the documentation: [https://docs.getmoose.dev/](https://docs.getmoose.dev/)
+# Get started with Moose

+Get up and running with your own Moose project in minutes by using our [Quick Start Tutorial](https://docs.getmoose.dev/quickstart).
+We also have our [Docs](https://docs.getmoose.dev/) where you can pick your path, learn more about Moose, and learn what types of applications can be built with Moose.

 # Beta release

 Moose is beta software and is in active development.
 Multiple public companies across the globe are using Moose in production.
-We’d love for you to get your hands on it and try it out.
+We’d love for you to [get your hands on it and try it out](https://docs.getmoose.dev/quickstart).
 If you're interested in using Moose in production, or if you just want to chat, you can reach us at [hello@moosejs.dev](mailto:hello@moosejs.dev) or in the Moose developer community below.

 # Community